-Apr 22 ~ Mborokua (Mary) Island
+Apr 13 ~ Mborokua Island

-Sail to one of the most remote and isolated islands in the Western Solomon Islands, Mborokua, also known as Mary Island.
+Sail overnight to one of the most remote and isolated islands in the Western Solomon Islands, Mborokua or Mary Island.
 Mborokua is the halfway point between the Russell Islands and Marovo Lagoon.
 At sunrise, approach this volcanic island while looking for sperm whales and other oceanic cetaceans that frequent these deep waters.
 Mborokua offers fantastic snorkeling and diving opportunities, including spectacular reef drop-offs and large schools of barracuda and trevally.
 Here, thousands of colorful damselfish, anthias, surgeonfish, and other species congregate in schools, creating breathtaking flashes of light as they move in unison.